|

 magician named Baalhanno."

-"That is the wretch," said the king.
-"And I should
+"That is the wretch," the king confirmed.
+"And

-have known that this was his doing!"
-He paused, as if tying
+I should have known that this was his doing!"
+He paused,

-to decide whether to share a confidence.
-Then he continued, "When
+as if tying to decide whether to share a confidence.
+Then he continued,

-he first appeared heresome forty years agoand immediately
+"When he first appeared heresome forty years agoand

-bought his way into my aunt's presence, I thought nothing of it,
+immediately bought his way into my aunt's presence, I thought

-for he was a tiny, ugly, slip of a man and I knew that my aunt
+nothing of it, for he was a tiny, ugly, slip of a man and I knew

-had no time for anyone less than six feet tall and strikingly
+that my aunt had no time for anyone less than six feet tall and

 He glanced at the elves.